 SEO is compound, advertising is like simple interest.
 Switch off the adverts and you disappear from your potential customer.
 With SEO you can aim higher and higher into more competitive streams of new business.

-For example a new website may bring in a few new customers with a blog post titled “How Can Non EU Residents Start a Company in Ireland?”
+For example a new website may bring in a few new customers with a blog post titled Setting Up a Company in Ireland From Abroad.
 With long term SEO, the same website will eventually target and rank at the top for better keywords like – company formation service, company registration, etc.

 SEO creates a stronger more authoritative website.
 This authority allows you to quickly and easily offer new services, like virtual office services, and rank these services quickly and bring in more new customers.

 Keyword research is the base for all your future SEO content and efforts.
 It is important.
 This research takes some time, but it will result in laser targeted content and faster results.